-John is the chair of the firm's ten-attorney Appellate Advocacy and Post-Trial Practice Group.
-He has litigated more than 350 appeals in state and federal appellate courts.
+John is a member of the firm’s Board of Directors and chair of the ten-attorney Appellate Advocacy and Post-Trial Practice Group.
+He has litigated more than 500 appeals in state and federal appellate courts.
 As litigation counsel, John has represented individuals, insurers, and corporations in some of the most high-profile litigation in recent Pennsylvania history, including dozens of cases with verdicts and settlements in excess of $10 million.
-As amicus curiae counsel, John has represented a diverse clientele, including the United States Chamber of Commerce, the Pennsylvania Chamber of Business and Industry, the Pennsylvania Defense Institute, the Pennsylvania Medical Society, the American Society for the Prevention of Cruelty to Animals, and academics interested in the outcome of appellate litigation.
+As amicus curiae counsel, John has represented a diverse clientele, including the United States Chamber of Commerce, the Pennsylvania Chamber of Business and Industry, the American Medical Association, the Pennsylvania Medical Society, the Pennsylvania Defense Institute, the American Society for the Prevention of Cruelty to Animals, other Pennsylvania lawyers, and academics interested in the outcome of appellate litigation.

-John serves as chair of the Pennsylvania Supreme Court’s Civil Procedural Rules Committee, and he formerly served on the Board of Governors of the Bar Association of the Third Federal Circuit and as co-chair of the amicus curiae committee of the Pennsylvania Defense Institute.
-He is also actively involved in bar association activities and regularly speaks on appellate topics.
+John formerly served as chair of the Pennsylvania Supreme Court's Civil Procedural Rules Committee, on the Board of Governors of the Bar Association of the Third Federal Circuit, and as co-chair of the amicus curiae committee of the Pennsylvania Defense Institute.
+He serves on the advisory board of Ohlbaum on the Pennsylvania Rules of Evidence (Lexis-Nexis), regularly speaks on appellate topics, and is actively involved in bar association activities.

 John has edited and co-authored two books on Pennsylvania appellate courts.
 The Supreme Court of Pennsylvania; Life and Law in the Commonwealth, 1684-2017, was published by the Pennsylvania State University Press in 2018.
 Keystone of Justice: The Pennsylvania Superior Court, 1895-1995, was published by the Commonwealth of Pennsylvania in 2000.